Build Your First Chrome Extension with TypeScript from Scratch

 Then in Chrome:

 Click the extension icon in the toolbar.
-You should see the current tab's title and URL in the popup.
+You'll see a small popup with the current tab's title on one line and the full URL below it.

 Project Structure